 You need to find somewhere that’s suitable for their needs, consider their welfare when travelling to minimise the stress and ensure you have all of the right health checks and documentation at the ready.

-Having any pet to consider is a little extra stress for you, but most people feel that moving a cat comes with some extra difficulties in comparison to a dog.
+Moving any pet is a little extra stressful for you, but most people feel that moving a cat comes with some extra difficulties in comparison to a dog.
 So, why is this?

 Pets’ Emotional Attachments